 I learned from various websites that corned beef can be very salty, especially when baked.
 To remedy this, simply place the corned beef in a large pot of water and boil over high heat for one minute.
 Drain the water and pat the corned beef dry.

-Wrap the corned beef with foil so that space is left in between the top of the corned beef and the tin foil.
+Wrap the corned beef with foil so that space is left between the top of the corned beef and the tin foil.
 Wrap in a second piece of foil.
 Place into the oven and bake for 3 hours.

 Open the foil and broil the corned beef for 2-3 minutes, until the top is bubbly and lightly browned.
 Watch carefully so it doesn’t burn.
 Let the corned beef rest for at least 10 minutes before slicing across the grain of the meat.
 Serve with the reserved extra Dijon mustard on the side if desired.
 Enjoy!